Frequently Asked Questions

 Burley's full time physical education teacher provides 90 minutes of instruction to all students weekly.
 Classes emphasize healthy choices, athletic skills, teamwork, and lifelong fitness.

 Q: What types of technology do students use?

 All classrooms at Burley have iPads or Chromebooks for student use.
 Burley also has a state of the art Media Center where students receive weekly technology instruction.
-Our school offers a technology program that includes digital photography and design, animation, programming, presentation and publishing, media and information literacy, music and video editing, and more.
+Our school offers a technology program that includes digital photography and design, animation, coding, presentation and publishing, media and information literacy, music and video editing, and more.
 Technology offers powerful opportunities to learn, create, and connect.
 At Burley, it is used to enhance and extend, not replace, hands-on and face to face learning experiences.